Penny Post: London Penny Post

 In England, the postal service, from 1660 General Post Office, had developed into a monopoly, affirmed by Oliver Cromwell in 1654, for the collection and carriage of letters between post towns, however, there was no delivery system until William Dockwra and his partner Robert Murray established the London Penny Post in 1680.
 They set up a local post that used a uniform rate of one old penny for delivery of letters and packets weighing up to one pound within the cities of Westminster and London as well as in Southwark.
 Several deliveries took place a day within the city, and items were also delivered to addresses up to ten miles outside London for an extra charge of one penny.
-In 1683 Dockwra was forced to surrender the Penny Post to the English Monarchy for circulating what were considered seditious newsletters sharply criticizing the Duke of York, who was in charge of and directly benefited from the General Post Office.
+In 1683 Dockwra was forced to surrender the Penny Post to the English Crown for circulating what were considered seditious newsletters sharply criticizing the Duke of York, who was in charge of and directly benefited from the General Post Office.

 Local Penny Post

 In 1765, Parliament authorized the creation of Penny Posts in any town or city of the kingdoms of Great Britain and Ireland.
 The single postage rate of one penny was charged within the area, calculated by weight.
 By the beginning of the 19th century there were many of these, identifiable on covers, with markings such as "PP", "Py Post", or "Penny Post" along with the name of the town.

 The early penny post system in Edinburgh, founded in 1773/4 by Peter Williamson, known as "Indian Peter," usefully combined it with one of the world's first street directories.
-He circulated mail to 17 shops in the city (effectively post offices) and employed 4 uniformed postmen.
-Their hats read "Penny Post" and were numbered 1,4,8 and 16 to make the business look bigger.
+He circulated mail to 17 shops in the city (effectively post offices) and employed four uniformed postmen.
+Their hats read "Penny Post" and were numbered 1, 4, 8 and 16 to make the business look bigger.